Chester Hill Rhinos

 The Chester Hill Rhinos were a rugby league team based in the suburb of Chester Hill in Sydney's south-west.
 From 2007 to 2009 the club fielded a side in the semi-professional NSWRL Jim Beam Cup competition in New South Wales, Australia.
 They folded in 2009.
-Their colours were blue, gold and white.
+Their colours were blue, gold and white - they were directly linked with the clubs junior club the Chester Hill Hornets.

 History

 Chester Hill was admitted to the NSWRL Jim Beam Cup for the 2007 season and adopted the Rhino moniker for the side.
 They folded the team in 2009.

 Notable Juniors

 Notable First Grade Players that have played at Chester Hill Rhinos include: